Icebluewolf/Wolfy-Discord-Bot/README.md

 Please Only Contact Ice Wolfy#5283 With Issues Unless Otherwise Told.

+## Moderation
+You Can Now Use Wolfy For Moderation!
+Wolfy Offers A Complete Moderation System.
+This Includes Basic Moderation Like A Ban Command.
+It Also Offers More Advanced Moderation Such As Timed Mutes, Bans, And Even Warnings.
+It Is Possible To Add A Reason While Running A Moderation Command Or Afterwards.
+Wolfy Will Automatically Send Messages To A Configured Channel Every Time A Wolfy Moderation Command Is Used.
+You Can Also List All Of A Users Punishments.

 ## Polls
 This Feature Is For Getting The Input Of Others.<br>